lutfia95/FragIncRNA/README.md

 - `--ref-dir`: directory containing `.fa`, `.fna`, `.fasta` and gzipped variants
 - `--query-file`: FASTA file with query sequences
 - `--fragment-size`: fragment length used for reference splitting; must be at least `4`
+- `--threads`, `-j`: number of references to process in parallel; defaults to hardware concurrency
 - `--kmer-size`: k-mer length used for indexing and querying
 - `--hash-functions`: number of IBF hash functions
 - `--fpr`: target false positive rate per bin, default `0.01`